fourminute/Fluffy/README.md

 Answer: All of them will work the same.
 That is up to you.

-<b>Why does my install keeps hanging and/or crashing?</b>
+<b>Why does my install keep hanging and/or crashing?</b>

-Answer: Switch Transfer Mode to "Safe".
+Answer: Switch Transfer Mode to "Safe Mode".

 <b>Why do I have unsufficient permission error (usb)(linux)? (credit: YoyPa)</b>